-For attached dwellings, if garaging is provided to each unit directly off the street, it should be recessed from the frontage by at least 1m.
-Where parking is provided via a rear lane, care should be taken to maintain the amenity of the laneway, by including planting, variations of paving treatment, and variations of rear building facades.
+For attached dwellings, if garaging is provided to each unit dire tly off the street, it should be recessed from the frontage by the standard line.
+Where parking is provided via a rear lane, care situal betaken to maintain the amenity of the laneway, by including lanting, variations of paving treatment, and variations of paving facades.

-Breaks to the continuity of the pedestrian footpath can be minimised by limiting the width of crossings for both individual and multi-unit buildings to 5m and by using shared driveways.
-If mountable kerbing is used, care must be taken to ensure a buffer between the kerb and pedestrian pathways is provided to prevent vehicles continuously occupying large parts of the pathway.
+Breaks to the continuity of the pedestrian flotpat, can be minimised by limiting the width of crossings to both idividual and multi-unit buildings to 5m and by using shift driveways.
+If mountable kerbing is used, care must be taken to ensure a buffer between the kerb and peder may path rays a provided to prevent vehicles continuously occurying large path of the pathway.